 This annex sets out the requirements to ensure the correct operation of NOx control measures.
 It includes requirements for vehicles that rely on the use of a reagent in order to reduce emissions.

-For vehicles of categories X and Y, where it is stated in this appendix that the driver shall be informed of reagent and reagent inducement warnings, this shall be understood as a signal that informs the ADS.

-For vehicles equipped with an ADS other than those of categories X and Y, the ADS shall be informed of reagent and reagent inducement warnings whilst an ADS feature is active.

-Alternative proposal:

 Whilst an ADS feature is active, whenever this annex mentions the driver being informed of reagent and reagent inducement warnings, it shall be understood as warning signals sent to the ADS. "